NoroffFEU/development-platforms/case-studies/webhosting/Bluehost/bluehost-case-study.md

 ## Introduction

-Bluehost is a well-known web hosting provider that offers a variety of hosting services, including shared hosting, dedicated hosting and VPS Hosting.
+Bluehost is a well-known web hosting provider that offers a variety of hosting services, including shared hosting, dedicated hosting and VPS hosting.
 In this Case study I will be focusing on Bluehost Shared Hosting Features.

 ## Brief History